ibm-security-verify/verify-mobile-android/sdk/fido2/fido2_module.md

-# Module IBM Security Verify FIDO2(TM) SDK for Android
+# Module IBM Verify FIDO2(TM) SDK for Android

-The IBM Security Verify FIDO2™ SDK for Android is a native implementation of FIDO attestation and assertion ceremonies.
+The IBM Verify FIDO2™ SDK for Android is a native implementation of FIDO attestation and assertion ceremonies.
 The SDK essentially provides the equivalent of WebAuthn's `navigator.credentials.create()` and `navigator.credentials.get()` for native mobile applications with specific security requirements.
 It is distinctly different from